We strive to protect and manage our local resources in a respectful and responsible manner.

 When he wrote his book, there were about 200 ’Nakwaxda’xw and Gwa’sala people living in our village and nearby… [Now] we build our own houses, run our school, medical clinic… and invest in fishing and forestry.
 Nation members study at colleges and universities to become teachers, lawyers, policemen, accountants, managers.
 Others operate seiners and gillnetters, or are loggers.
 Some are painters and carvers.
 Some are learning how to look after the forest and the rivers so that there will always be trees and fish.
 Families hold potlatches and young people are learning to dance and sing, learning their names, so that they can potlatch when their time comes.
 And now the government of Canada and the government of B.C. have finally agreed with the First Nations living here that things went wrong when the white people came… If we wrote that book about our village now, it would be better to call it “How a People Live”.

-We will be a community with a strong and distinct culture, where our language, traditions, and the teachings of our ancestors live on throughout the generations.
-We will continue to be care takers of our sacred and important places.
-We will gather often to celebrate and support each other.
+We are a community with a strong and distinct culture, where our language, traditions, and the teachings of our ancestors live on throughout the generations.
+We continue to be care takers of our sacred and important places.
+We gather often to celebrate and support each other.

-We will be educated, hard-working and responsible, making sure that we provide for ourselves and our children.
-We will cherish our traditional home lands, making sure that we care for the natural world so that it can continue to care for us.
+We are educated, hard-working and responsible, ensuring that we provide for ourselves and our children.
+We cherish our traditional home lands, making sure that we care for the natural world so that it can continue to care for us.

-We will have strong leaders who are accountable to their people.
-We will look after one another and strive for good health on all levels, physical, mental, emotional and spiritual.
-We will build strong families and respect ourselves and those around us.
-We will show this respect by taking care of our community.
+We have strong leaders who are accountable to their people.
+We look after one another and strive for good health on all levels, physical, mental, emotional and spiritual.
+We build strong families and respect ourselves and those around us.
+We show this respect by taking care of our community.

-We will be strong and independent, but we will also be connected to other communities across the globe, working together to achieve common goals.
+We are strong and independent, but we are also connected to other communities, working together to achieve common goals.
 We will exist forever as the Gwa’sala-‘Nakwaxda’xw people, building on the legacy left to us by our ancestors and moving towards a bright future.

 Chief